Page 1: Biography

 Te Whakatohea; community leader, midwife, weaver

-This biography was written by Agnes Patricia Daley and Janie Topia and was first published in the Dictionary of New Zealand Biography Volume 4, 1998
+This biography, written by Agnes Patricia Daley and Janie Topia, was first published in the Dictionary of New Zealand Biography, vol. 4, 1998

 Mereana Topia, better known as Maria, and her daughter Heni Hoana or Jane Topia, were outstanding leaders in their local communities.
 Among their many activities they fostered the practice of traditional Maori arts and crafts.

 Maria was born, according to family information, on 20 August 1862 at Waiaua, Opotiki.
 She was the daughter of Mereana Tuki, a Whakatohea woman of mana, and Sanderson Black, the Pakeha captain of a coastal trader.
 Maria was the elder of two children; her younger sister, Mihikore, had a deformity and predeceased her.
 During one of her father's extended absences Maria's mother married Tairua Eria of Te Whakatohea.
 She subsequently had a large family and Maria was brought up as one of them.
 She had only about six months of formal education.
 She spoke in a sensitive, intelligent way in English and wrote it with some difficulty, but spoke and read Maori with ease.
 Moreover she had a sharp understanding of the fundamentals of economics and politics that was to stand her in good stead.

 She met her future husband, Heremia (Mick) Topia around 1889.
 He was from Whangape, Northland, and was of Te Rarawa descent.
 Maria ran off with him, and although she maintained very strong bonds with her family did not return to Opotiki to live.
 She and Heremia eventually made their home at Bradleys Landing on the banks of the Northern Wairoa river, about six miles downstream from Dargaville.
 They had nine children: six girls and three boys.